patty-rose/Trails.Solution/README.md

 ## Description

-This web application uses ArcGIS maps in conjunction with our Trails api.
-With the Trails api you can place makers on the map to create hiking trails.
+This web application uses ArcGIS mapping API in conjunction with our Trails API.
+With the Trails API you can place makers on the map to create hiking trails.
 Click on the map to get the latitude and longitude, then you can add a name and description.
 Do this as many times as you like to create the trail you want and place landmarks along the way!

 ## Setup/Installation